brpandey/vacc/README.md

 > They also are not susceptible to index calculus attacks found in RSA.
 > Since these attacks don't apply currently, it is believed to be safe using smaller elliptic curve key sizes.
 > The equivalent strength of RSA / DH modulus key size is 3072 bits, compared to 256 bits for ECC key, and 128 bits for Symmetric Encryption key.
-> (Thank you former Professor Neal Koblitz winner of the Levchin Prize)
+> (Thank you former Professor Neal Koblitz, winner of the Levchin Prize, and co-creator of elliptic curve cryptography)

 ```rust
 // Define Vaccine circuit constraints